MixedLaptops/oggole/crawler-local/README.md

 ## How It Works

 1. Crawls Wikipedia starting from `START_URL`
+2. Uses **Cheerio** (jQuery-style selectors) to parse HTML efficiently
-2. Extracts title, URL, and content
+3. Extracts title, URL, and content from pages
-3. Finds links to more pages
+4. Finds links to more pages (breadth-first crawling)
-4. Sends everything to your Oggole API
+5. Sends batched data to your Oggole API
-5. API inserts into database
+6. API inserts into database

-Simple!
+## Technology

+Built with **Cheerio** - a fast, lightweight HTML parser designed for web scraping:
+- ⚡ Optimized for parsing and extracting data from HTML
+- 🎯 jQuery-like syntax for familiar, readable selectors
+- 📦 Minimal dependencies - perfect for Node.js crawlers
+- 💪 Industry-standard tool for web scraping projects